Amex Blue Business Plus Credit Card Review

 Why This Card Could Be Right For You

-Note that if you already have the Amex Business Gold or Amex Business Platinum, you may receive targeted offers for this card with a higher signup bonus.
-Another scenario that might make sense with this card is downgrading from one of those high fee cards.
-If you don't feel you're getting the value from the Gold Business or Platinum Business cards but still have Membership Rewards points, downgrading to this makes sense because you can hold those points and not pay a fee.
-Downgrading does will not add a card to your 5/245 status either.
+If you already have the Amex Business Gold or Amex Business Platinum, you may receive targeted offers for this card with a higher bonus.
+Another use case is downgrading from one of those cards.
+If you are no longer getting value from a high annual fee card, this lets you keep your Membership Rewards points without paying a fee.

 When The Usual Advice Doesn't Apply